qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ![Deep Contextualized Term Weighting (DeepCT)](/articles_data/modern-sparse-neural-retrieval/DeepCT.png) The authors of one of the first sparse retrievers, the `Deep Contextualized Term Weighting framework (DeepCT)`, predict an integer word’s impact value separately for each unique word in a document and a query.
-They use a linear regression model on top of contextual representations produced by the basic BERT model, the output of the model is rounded.
+They use a linear regression model on top of the contextual representations produced by the basic BERT model, the model's output is rounded.

 When documents are uploaded into a database, the importance of words in a document is predicted by a trained linear regression model and stored in the inverted index in the same way as term frequencies in BM25 retrievers.